 I think we may have just been to the most beautiful place in the world.
 I know our world travel is still young and there are still a lot of places that we have yet to see.
-And even though I’ve seen many world-class attractions – the Grand Canyon, the ancient paths of Machu Picchu, the Galapagos Islands, the Great Wall, Iguazu Falls, to name a few – I’m hardly the person to declare a place as the most beautiful.
-But this place overwhelmed me so much, that such a proclamation is inescapable, and perhaps undeniable.
+And even though I’ve seen many world-class attractions – the Grand Canyon, the ancient paths of Machu Picchu, the Galapagos Islands, the Great Wall of China, and Iguazu Falls, to name a few – I’m hardly the person to declare a place as the most beautiful.
+But this place overwhelmed me so much, that such a proclamation is inescapable and perhaps undeniable.

 Maybe it is the total uniqueness of the scenery that moved me so.
 In the past, I have compared places such as the mountains in Torotoro, Bolivia that reminded us of the thrust of the earth’s crust, to the same thing that can be seen in Capital Reef of Utah.
 I’ve also compared the Colors of North Argentina to some of the badlands in the USA’s midwest.

 I really have no comparison as we explored the Lençóis Maranhenses.
 To me, it is a singular beauty.
 Perhaps after we see the Sahara desert our view may change, but for now, this is how I see it.